jonathansick/sitelle_notes/README.md

 Wavelength range 370-950 nm.
 Spectral resolution of 2000 would be good.

 We need the tools to deal with SITELLE data.
 Visualization tools?
 IFSView (Python); PINGSoft (IDL); DS9 (C).
 Nice CALIFA visualizations: in Husemann 2013; Cid Fernandes et al 2013.
 Good inspiration.
 We can do better!
 How do we combine catalogs and N-dimeinsional data?

+## Virgo Cluster (FTW) (Nathalie Ouellette)

+A great laboratory for studying galaxies.
+SHIVir Survey: Spectroscopic and H-band Imaging of Virgo.
+Long-slit Palomar, KPNO and Apache Point Observatories.

+**Both early and late type galaxies.** Spans morphologies, sizes and shapes.

+Goals:

+- Homogeneous photometric and spectroscopic sample.
+Want to bridge photometry and spectroscopy.
+Compilation of parameters: photometric and spectroscopic.
+- Scaling Relations
+- Defining and refining metrics for Vrot and velocity dispersion.
+How can scatter be minimized in scaling relations?

+Rotation curves: 34 SHIVir gas-rich galaxies.
+In detail, deviations from regular RCs.
+PA alignment (will be fixed by SITELLE 2D spectroscopy!); symmetric warps; non-axisymmetric dynamics (bars, arms).

+Tully Fisher Relations: V(23.5) vs Mi(23.5) works best.

+Velocity Dispersion Profiles.
+Most studies focus on central velocity dispersion (a scalar quantity).
+Here, Nathalie manages to measure *sigma profiles*.
+Rotation corrected sigma profiles are in work.
+Will yield a Vc-sigma relation for Virgo galaxies!

+Faber-Jackson: sigma(1.5Re) vs Mi(23.5) yields the tightest FJ.
+Next step is to move into the Fundamental Plane.
+Does the FP want rotation correction or not?

+Future work: observations with Gemini to explore dwarf elliptical populations.
+Goal is to create a Virgo velocity function (akin to a mass function) to test galaxy formation models.

+SITELLE's potential: can resolve issues in non-axisymmetric velocity fields.
+E.g. disentangle bar from disk dynamics.
+Also, photometric and dynamical position angles can disagree.
+Want all the data!
+Interactions can also create non-axisymmetric dynamics that need to be resolved.
+Just need Ha lines, likely with R=5000.
+Also create 2D dynamical mass maps.

+## Square Kilometer Array (Carignan)